sophiebaud11/simple/README.md

     </script>
     ```
     You should now see an alert when you reload the page.
 2. And we _could_ use these alerts to give us info on what our code is doing, but this would get annoying if we had to add a bunch of them.
 So, instead, we are going to "log" info out to the "console."
 When we use the `console.log` function in our server-side code, we'll see the output in our mac's Terminal application, right where we type `npm run devstart`.
 Things are slightly different for our client-side code.
-For that, we'll need to open up the Developer view in our browser by hitting command + option + "i" . . . and then making sure we've selected "console" from the menu rather than "elements" or something else.
+For that, we'll need to open up the Developer view in our browser by hitting command + option + "i" . . . and then making sure we've selected "console" from the menu rather than "elements" or something else. `Index.html` is the server side code—and note that the command + option + "i" function only works in Chrome (not Safari)!
 3. To get something to show up in the console, you'll use the `console.log` function like this:
     ```javascript
     <script>